CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 Whichever of these editors are chosen, they will all include some basic quality-of-life plugins such as LSP support and filetree navigation so that users can use them efficiently.

+>?
+NOTE: For those who are relatively new to these CLI tools, we encourage you to take some time to
+> try the various options and decide what you prefer.
+All of these tools are available in the lab
+> environment regardless of which defaults you choose, so you can swap between them and experiment
+> as much as you like until you find your favourites.

 ### Command Line Tools ###